 C. Michelle Greene-Smalls, MSN, RN, CCM, is the bestselling author of Quit Making Excuses & Loc Your Hair.
 A resident of Charleston, South Carolina, she’s also a registered nurse with a master’s degree in nursing education.
 One of her most recent accomplishments included being recognized as South Carolina Black Pages Top 20 Under 40 in 2019.
 Michelle has been writing her blog, Succeeding Naturally for six years.
-She is a member of the South Carolina Writers Association.
+She is a member of the South Carolina Writers Association, Black Charleston Professionals, and Charleston FRIENDS of the Library.
 Her additional hobbies include traveling, playing word games, and crafting.

 C. Michelle Greene-Smalls, MSN, RN, CCM, is the bestselling author of Quit Making Excuses & Loc Your Hair.
 A native of Charleston, South Carolina, she’s also a registered nurse with a master’s degree in nursing education.
 One of her most recent accomplishments included being recognized as South Carolina Black Pages Top 20 Under 40 in 2019.
 Michelle has been writing her blog, Succeeding Naturally for six years.
 Her additional hobbies include traveling, playing word games, and crafting.